The Great Locomotive Chase: Plot

 In April 1862, Cpl.
-William Pittenger and several other soldiers, including William Campbell are posted outside Nashville under orders from General Mitchell.
-Andrews rides in to speak to Mitchell, who assigns him the mission of hijacking a train behind Confederate lines and destroying the bridges along the Western and Atlantic Railroad in order to delay reinforcements against Mitchell's planned attack on Chattanooga, as well as cripple the Confederate army's supply lines, possibly putting an end to the war.
+William Pittenger and several other soldiers, including William Campbell, are posted outside Nashville under orders from General Mitchell.
+James J. Andrews rides in to speak to Mitchell, who assigns him the mission of hijacking a train behind Confederate lines and destroying the bridges along the Western and Atlantic Railroad in order to delay reinforcements against Mitchell's planned attack on Chattanooga, as well as cripple the Confederate army's supply lines, possibly putting an end to the war.
 Pittenger, Campbell, and more soldiers meet Andrews the next night on a hillside where he tells them to arrive in Marietta, Georgia by April 10.
-Over the next days, the men travel south through Confederate territory in small groups so as not to draw suspicion.
+Over the next three days, the men travel south through Confederate territory in small groups so as not to draw suspicion.
 Pittenger and Campbell rendezvous with Andrews and two others at an inn on the Tennessee River, but rain causes Andrews to delay the attempt for a day.

 On the morning of April 12, Andrews and the raiders congregate in a railroad hotel in Marietta.
 They board a northbound train, pulled on that day by the General, a locomotive waiting for the breakfast stop at Big Shanty.
-While on the train, Andrews is approached by the conductor William A. Fuller, who is suspicious about the men he boarded with.
-Andrews shows Fuller a letter from Brigadier General Beauregard.
-This convinces Fuller that Andrews and his men are Confederate agents.
+While on the train, Andrews is approached by the conductor, William A. Fuller, who is suspicious about the men he boarded with.
+Andrews shows Fuller a letter from Brigadier General Beauregard; this convinces Fuller that Andrews and his men are Confederate agents.
 While the passengers and crew eat, Andrews and the men drop the passenger cars, hijack the engine, and proceed north.
 Witnessing this, Fuller pursues them on foot along with engineer Jeff Cain and foreman Anthony Murphy.
 Andrews and the men continue on, pulling up track to block any trains from the south and cutting telegraph wires to stop any towns ahead of them from being alerted.
 Fuller and his men continue to pursue the raiders; first on foot, then by handcar, then on the small yard engine Yonah.

 The raiders make their scheduled stop at Kingston to wait for a southbound freight train.
 Andrews disguises their mission from the suspicious station staff by claiming that he is running an extra ammunition supply train to Beauregard.
 Once the southbound train arrives, the raiders learn, to their surprise, that Mitchell had captured Huntsville ahead of schedule and the Confederates are now running extra freight trains down south, including another train coming in from the north unscheduled.
 After 45 minutes of extra waiting, the last train arrives, and the raiders continue north.
 Fuller and his men eventually reach Kingston.
 After alerting the station master of the situation, Fuller and his men take a locomotive, the William R. Smith, waiting on the side track and continue until reaching another section of removed track.
-Fuller and Murphy then wave down Pete Bracken and his southbound express freight and continue the chase with his engine, the Texas running in reverse.
+Fuller and Murphy then wave down Pete Bracken and his southbound express freight and continue the chase with his engine, the Texas, running in reverse.